teramako/AWX.psm/docs/cmdlets/Get-ProjectUpdateJob.md

 ```

-Retrieve a ProjectUpdate job job for Database ID 10.
+Retrieve a ProjectUpdate job for Database ID 10.

 ## PARAMETERS